Cryptonomic/Harpoon/README.md

 ## Requirements

-[Docker](https://docs.docker.com/engine/install/) and [Docker-compose](https://docs.docker.com/compose/install/) are the only two requirements needed to run Harpoon
+[Docker](https://docs.docker.com/engine/install/) and [Docker-compose](https://docs.docker.com/compose/install/) are required to run Harpoon.
+You will also need access to a tezos node and Conseil server, both of which can be acquired via [Nautilus Cloud](https://nautilus.cloud/)

 ## Installing and Running